-This post will give you various reasons as to why does a home central air conditioner trip the breaker.
+This post will give you various reasons as to why a home central air conditioner trips the breaker.

 Table of Contents

 There are various types of systems and breakers so I will categorize this post to address each one.

 The breaker for the outside condenser is typically a 30, 40, or 50 AMP 2 pole breaker.
 I’m going to make a list of the reasons that breaker trips and then I will break down each of those reasons with the repair solution for each.
 If your breaker is for a different component then please read below for the other components to your HVAC system and why that breaker will trip.

 The main tool required to troubleshoot is a multimeter.
 A cheap one will do just fine.
 Take your time and be patient this is not hard to figure out.
 If you read this carefully with no distractions you can figure this out saving you time and money.

 - Disclaimer – Read the disclaimer at the bottom of the page.